fairlearn/fairlearn/README.md

-After the set-up the dashboard presents the model assessment in two panels:
+After the set-up, the dashboard presents the model assessment in two panels:

 |Panel|Description|